top of page

 Website: www.fck.de

-One of Germany's most legendary clubs, 1.FC Kaiserslautern emerged in its current form in 1933 after a series of mergers brought together various other clubs in the area and their pre-war record was largely unremarkable with much of it spent bouncing between leagues after the re-organisation of German football under the Third Reich.
-Following the war however legendary player Fritz Walter returned to the club from a POW camp in Romania and, along with his brother Ottmar, formed part of the Kaiserslautern team that rallied around the red flag and dominated German football for the next decade.
-German champions in 1951 and 1953, along with runner-up finishes on three other occasions, the team also formed the backbone of the national team that won the 1954 World Cup Final against Ferenc Puskas' all-conquering Hungarians - still referred to this day in Germany as "Das Wunder von Bern" (The Miracle of Bern).
+One of Germany's most traditional and iconic clubs, 1.FC Kaiserslautern emerged in its current form in 1933 after a series of mergers brought together various other clubs in the area, and their pre-war record was largely unremarkable with much of it spent bouncing between regional leagues after the re-organisation of German football under the Third Reich.
+Following the war however legendary player Friedrich 'Fritz' Walter returned to the club from a POW camp in Romania and, along with his younger brother Ottmar, formed part of the Kaiserslautern team that rallied around the red flag and dominated German football for the next decade.
+German champions in 1951 and 1953, along with runner-up finishes on three other occasions, the team also formed the backbone of the national team that united a country still struggling to come to terms with the effects of Hitler's tyrannical reign when they won the 1954 World Cup final against Ferenc Puskas' all-conquering Hungarians - still referred to this day as "Das Wunder von Bern" (The Miracle of Bern).

-Although FCK's performances had begun to tail off, they were still invited to form part of the new Bundesliga in 1963 although the wait for honours would continue with losing DFB-Pokal final appearances in 1972, 1976 and 1981 being the closest they got to further domestic success.
+FCK's performances had begun to tail off but, given their overall influence on the German game, the German FA (DFB) invited them to form part of the new Bundesliga in 1963 - although the wait for honours would continue with losing DFB-Pokal final appearances in 1972, 1976 and 1981 being the closest they got to further domestic success.
+On the continental front, they enjoyed a fine march to the UEFA Cup semi-final in 1982, handing out Real Madrid's joint heaviest defeat in European competition (5-0) in the quarter-finals, before losing out to eventual winners IFK Gothenburg.

 FCK_edited.png